 # Add a user server

-claude mcp add my-user-server -s user /path/to/server
+claude mcp add my-user-server --scope user /path/to/server

 Choosing the right scope